-Are you getting so much out of your membership that you’d like to bump up your plan and show the publication some more support?
+Are you getting so much out of your membership that you’d like to upgrade your plan and show the publication some more support?
 Want to get your hands on some more benefits?
 Or perhaps switch from a monthly plan to an annual one?

-There are many reasons for changing your plan and thankfully it’s very easy to do.
+There are many reasons for upgrading or downgrading your plan and it’s very easy to do.

 You can change your plan in your Steady account.
 How many choices you have depends on how many plans are offered by the publication you support.